-During the school year, the Junior High “micro-economy,” a social enterprise/business that re-invests its profits in charities and social programs, makes and sells goods to support local charities, including Women’s Community House.
-Junior High students also regularly assemble Halloween and Holiday goodie bags for the children staying at WCH.
-Those goodie bags – so small […]
+During the school year, the Junior High “micro-economy,” a social enterprise/business that re-invests its profits in charities and social programs, makes and sells goods to support local charities, including Anova (formerly Women’s Community House).
+Junior High students also regularly assemble Halloween and Holiday goodie bags for the children staying at Anova.
+Those goodie bags – […]

 Our pre-school aged Casa classes at all of MA’s locations united last year to collect donations for Merrymount Family Support and Crisis Centre.
 The Montessori approach to education is all-encompassing.
 Maria Montessori wrote, “Education should not limit itself to seeking new methods for a mostly arid transmission of knowledge: its aim must be to give […]

 Each autumn, students collect canned goods and donate their time (and non-perishable goods) at the London Food Bank to help sort donations.
-In November 2015, our Upper Elementary students rolled up their sleeves and got to work sorting the skid loads of donated food items and preparing hampers for individuals and families in need.
-The […]
+Our Upper Elementary students roll up their sleeves and get to work sorting the skid loads of donated food items and preparing hampers for individuals and families in need.
+The food bank serves […]